 Sometimes the best way to really wow your customers just comes naturally and is very ‘in the moment.’
 You don’t want your business to miss those golden opportunities to impress your existing buyers because your sales team has to ‘okay’ a decision with another department.

 Perfecting Your CLTV Formula

 All of these methods will help you to maximize your customer lifetime value – and fortify long-term business growth.
-To get the most out of your CLTV optimization efforts, measure the impact to identify your strongest tactics.
+To get the most out of your CLTV optimization efforts, try a few different methods and measure their impact to identify your strongest tactics.

 Maybe your brand does benefit the most from focusing on transaction value.
 Some businesses may see the greatest impact from investing in better customer service, while others may benefit the most from improved customer segmentation and personalized communication.